Salt Water Salt Water — How Salt Water Pools Stay Clean: Complete Chlorination Guide

 Electrolytic Chlorine Generation

 Your salt water generator contains titanium plates coated with precious metals like ruthenium or iridium.
-When pool water flows through the cell, electrical current passes between these plates, splitting salt molecules (sodium chloride) into sodium and chlorine.
+When pool water flows through the cell, electrical current passes between these plates, conducting electrolysis of dissolved salt ions (Na+ and Cl-) to produce chlorine.
 The chlorine immediately begins sanitizing your pool water, killing bacteria, algae, and other contaminants.

 This process requires approximately 3,200 parts per million (ppm) of salt - about one-tenth the salinity of ocean water.
 The generated chlorine eventually converts back to salt, creating a self-sustaining cycle that requires minimal salt additions throughout the season.